bjoernQ/rconfig/README.md

 # rconfig

 ## Known Issues
-- almost non-existing error handling
+- almost non-existing error handling implemented - unwraps all over the place
 - not everything is validated
 - TUI editing is not too good
 - code is just prototyping ...
 I guess it can be cleaned up enough to make it useable in a real project with some effort (or re-implemented from scratch based on this)

 ## Open Questions

-- are we fine with the definition format? do we need more flexibility regarding `depends`?
 - probably we want to merge the TUI (as a feature) into `rconfig`?

 ## Idea